CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 - Service name and ID
 - VRF used by the service
-- Is the service enabled, active, and monitored
+- Whether the service is enabled, active, and monitored
 - Status of the service
 - How long the service has been up and running
-- When the last time any of these items has changed
+- The last time any of these items changed

 {{<notice tip>}}
-Using <code>netq config add color</code> is helpful with this command as it shows what services are not enabled, active, or monitored in red text.
+Run <code>netq config add color</code> to display services that are not enabled, active, or monitored in red text.
 {{</notice>}}

 ### Syntax

-Two forms of this command are available; one for all information, and one for a particular status.
+Two forms of this command are available: one for all information, and one for a particular status.

 ```
 netq [<hostname>] show services